khan5ula/components/README.md

-This repository contains React components I've gone and gone or collected.
+This repository contains React components I've gone and done or collected.